 The planter space at the top of the barrel is a nice feature but it is a bit tall.
 At 56" high, shorter people may need to reach quite a bit when watering the plants.

 If garden elegance is important to your rainwater harvesting setup, the Amphora is as elegant as they get.

 - 33" Tall x 23" Wide

-The barrel has a mesh resin which keeps bugs out of the storage area and features overflow ports for those who wish to add additional barrels.
-There’s a shut off valve and brass spigot for hose attachment.
+The barrel has a mesh resin that keeps bugs out of the storage area and features overflow ports for those who wish to add additional barrels.
+There’s a shut-off valve and brass spigot for hose attachment.

-Those who prefer an elegantly designed barrel that is sturdy enough to carry an average amount of rain water, this barrel might be perfect for you.
+For those who prefer an elegantly designed barrel that is sturdy enough to carry an average amount of rainwater, this barrel might be perfect for you.

 How Do Rain Barrels Work?

 The act of collecting rainwater through a catchment system and storing it for future use is known as rainwater harvesting.
 Rainwater is one of the purest forms of water due to the hydrologic cycle – nature’s distillation process.

 While it isn’t quite immediately available for human consumption unless water purification techniques are implemented, rainwater has a tremendous amount of practical uses.
 According to the EPA, the average American household uses 300 gallons of water per day, 30 percent of which is used for outdoor purposes (2018).